 Two additional electives

-- One course in French linguistics (listed above), general linguistics (CAS LX courses at or above the 300 level) or another linguistics course with advisor approval
+- One course in French linguistics (listed above) or general linguistics (CAS LX courses at or above the 300 level)

 Honors in the Major